 - Have high blood pressure

-- Have abnormal cholesterol levels, including a high-density lipoprotein (HDL) cholesterol below 35 mg/dL (0.9 mmol/L) or triglyceride level above 250 mg/dL (2.83 mmol/L)
+- Have abnormal cholesterol levels, including high-density lipoprotein (HDL) cholesterol levels below 35 mg/dL (0.9 mmol/L) or a triglyceride level above 250 mg/dL (2.83 mmol/L)

 Tests used to diagnose prediabetes

-Glycated hemoglobin (A1C) test.
+- Glycated hemoglobin (A1C) test.
 This blood test indicates your average blood sugar level for the past two to three months.
 It works by measuring the percentage of blood sugar attached to hemoglobin, the oxygen-carrying protein in red blood cells.
 The higher your blood sugar levels, the more hemoglobin you'll have with sugar attached.
-An A1C level between 6 and 6.5 percent is considered prediabetes.
+A normal A1C should be below 5.7 percent.
+An A1C level between 5.7 and 6.4 percent is considered prediabetes.
 A level of 6.5 percent or higher on two separate tests indicates you have diabetes.

 Certain conditions can make the A1C test inaccurate — such as if you are pregnant or have an uncommon form of hemoglobin (known as a hemoglobin variant).

 Following are other tests that your doctor may use to diagnose prediabetes:

 Fasting blood sugar test.
 A blood sample will be taken after you fast for at least eight hours or overnight.
 Under these conditions, a blood sugar level lower than 100 milligrams per deciliter (mg/dL) — 5.6 millimoles per liter (mmol/L) — is normal.